ConduitNetwork/docs/administration/roles/role_permissions.rst

 ..
 NOTE:: Permission options for sub-tenant user roles will only list options permitted by the Tenant role applied to the sub-tenant.
 Sub-Tenant user roles permissions cannot exceed permissions set by the overriding Tenant Role.

 FEATURE ACCESS
-  Controls Tenant and User access level for sections and features in |morpheus|.
+  Controls Tenant and User access level for sections and features in |conduit|.
 GROUP ACCESS
   Controls User access level for Groups.
 (Groups are not Multi-Tenant.)
 CLOUD ACCESS